LBL-EESA/HAMR/doc/rtd/index.rst

 Hello World! w/ C++ and HIP
 ------------------------------
-This example illustrates coupling two codes, in this case functions, using HAMR so that they can process data produced either on the CPU or GPU without knowing specifically where the data passed to them resides.
+This example illustrates coupling two codes, in this case functions, using HAMR so that they can process data produced either on the host or GPU without knowing specifically where the data passed to them resides.
 C++ smart pointers are used to manage temporary buffers if the passed data needed to be moved to the device where it was accessed.
 See :ref:`buffer` for more information.
 See